grscheller/neovim-notes/basicTextEditing.md

 * `:help help`
 * `:help tutorial`

-Vim built in help is very powerful, but not too beginner friendly.
+Vim built in help is very powerful, but not beginner friendly.
 To get the most out of it,
 * familiarize yourself with how to use [multiple vim windows](multipleVimWindows.md)
 * configure the [mouse](vimFactoids.md#using-the-mouse)
 * setting up the [wildmenu](vimFactoids.md#configuring-wildmenu)